Collaborate with the Postman community using public workspaces

 Before you convert your workspace to a public workspace, make sure you aren't exposing any secrets.
 You can give your API consumers a placeholder variable or vault secret (recommended).
 Learn how the Secret Scanner scans your public workspaces.

 Postman sends in-app and email notifications to all workspace members when the workspace is made public.
-To view your in-app notifications, select the notification icon in the Postman header.
+To view your in-app notifications, select the notification icon Changelog icon in the Postman header.

-To convert an existing workspace to a public workspace in a Postman Free or Basic plan, do the following:
+To convert an existing workspace to a public workspace with a Postman Free or Basic plan, do the following:

 To convert an existing workspace to a public workspace in a Postman Professional or Enterprise plan, do the following:

 This sends a request to team members with the Community Manager role for their approval, and triggers the Secret Scanner.
-The workspace's visibility will be set to team until it's approved.
+The workspace's visibility will be set to internal until it's approved.

 While you're waiting for the request to be reviewed, you can check the status of the secret scan or cancel the request from the workspace settings.